EVERY CHILD BRINGS PROMISE OF A BRIGHTER FUTURE AND THE POTENTIAL TO CHANGE THE WORLD.

 The participants’ newly built self-confidence and motivation are best related through narratives from the participants themselves.
 A past participant wrote to us and said “…I have made new friends in the arts program and can see that it helps them out in many of the same ways it helps me.
 I feel lucky to be a part of the program because kids like me normally do not get this type of stuff.
 I hope the art program will be here in the future so more students are able to learn.”

-One teaching artist also spoke highly of the program saying, "[the program] allowed youth artists to engage in the entire process of planning and executing a large-scale commission.
+Arts-Promise programs are not only generative for participants but for teaching artists as well.
+One teaching artist spoke reported that "[the program] allowed youth artists to engage in the entire process of planning and executing a large-scale commission.
 This real-world experience mirrored the reality of planning, preparation, execution and coordination of agencies that exist in post-academic work.
 The teens experienced ownership of the work, expressing profound pride in their participation and reflecting on the memory of the staffer to whom it was dedicated.
 For me as a teaching artist, this project stands out as one in which the best of all outcomes came to pass: it was personally and professionally very moving to work with the youth artists and their advisers on a such a poignant work of art."